rrybarczyk/stratum/docs/sv2-explaination.md

 Header-only mining occurs over the Standard Channel and is the simplest mode of the Mining Protocol, making it the least bandwidth and CPU load intensive.
 These efficiency gains do come at a cost of miner flexibility, however.

-Header-only mining requires the HC to construct the Block Template (meaning the HC selects the transaction set) and minimizes the search space by only allowing for variance of the nonce, version, and time fields by the miner.
+Header-only mining requires the Pool Service to construct the Block Template (meaning the Pool Service selects the transaction set) and minimizes the search space by only allowing for variance of the nonce, version, and time fields by the miner.
 RRQ: can they still manipulate the time field?
 Before `nTime` rolling, the search space of a Mining Device performing header-only mining is